sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 #### The “upcoming event in menu bar” notification is not showing up

+Make sure:

+- The feature in enabled in the settings.
+- The correct calendars for it are enabled (it has a separate calendar picker).
+- When in the settings for it, the placeholder example menu bar item shows up in the menu bar.
+	- If it doesn't show up, try reducing the “event title limit”.
-Make sure you have enabled the feature in the settings and enabled the correct calendars for it (it has a separate calendar picker).
-Also make sure that there is enough space in the menu bar to show it.
-If you have Bartender (or a similar app that hides menu bar items) installed, make sure the menu bar item was not auto-hidden by Bartender.
-Note that it uses a separate menu item from the main Dato menu item.
+- There is enough space in the menu bar to show it.
+- If you have Bartender or Ice (or a similar app that hides menu bar items) installed, make sure the menu bar item was not auto-hidden by Bartender.
+	- Note that it uses a separate menu item from the main Dato menu item, so it could still be hidden by Bartender while the main menu bar item is not.
+	- Try quitting Bartender to make sure it is not one causing the issue.

 #### It does not support the video call service I use